 Water from Lake Auburn enters the treatment process through an intake pipe.
-The water flows through a course screen and drum strainer.
-This is followed by Ultraviolet Light Treatment inactivating targeted viruses that may be present in the water.
-Chlorine is added for disinfection, the alkalinity is increased, and pH is adjusted.
+The water flows through a coarse screen and drum strainer.
+This is followed by ultraviolet light treatment, which inactivates targeted viruses that may be present in the water.
+Chlorine is added for disinfection; the alkalinity is increased, and pH is adjusted.
 Fluoride is added for dental health benefits.
-A corrosion inhibitor, Orthophosphate is added to prevent customer owned lead and copper plumbing materials from leaching into their drinking water.
-The chlorine is converted to chloramines by adding ammonia sulfate and finished water is delivered to the distribution system.
+A corrosion inhibitor, orthophosphate is added to prevent customer owned lead and copper plumbing materials from leaching into their drinking water.
+Chlorine is converted to chloramine by adding ammonia sulfate and finished water is delivered to the distribution system.